 Eschewing cameras we decided to just look at birds on our first day.Mark was keen to try and see a rare North American goose, a diminutive form of a properly wild Canada Goose called a Richardson's Canada Goose which had somehow attached itself to the vast flocks of Pink footed Geese that come from Iceland to Norfolk each winter.
 With no reports of it anywhere we gave it up as a lost cause and decided on visiting the always busy RSPB reserve at nearby Titchwell.

 It is unfortunate that there is only one path running alongside the western edge of the reserve to the sea and as such everyone is almost under each others feet on the narrow path as we pass along it to the hides or the sea.
-Somehow the close presence of fellow humans never really feels intrusive as all of us become absorbed in mind, if not body, into the surrounding landscape of sky, sea and lagoons, the latter crowded with resting or feeding birds.
+Somehow the close presence of fellow humans never really feels intrusive as all of us become absorbed in mind, if not body, with the surrounding landscape of sky, sea and lagoons, the latter crowded with resting or feeding birds.

 Most notable was a flock of a hundred or more Golden Plovers, exclusively occupying a muddy bund in the largest lagoon.
 From a distance the flock appeared immobile, the birds standing in the sun, dull, olive gold spangled upperparts rendering each bird indistinct from its neighbour and the brown earth they stood on.
 Get closer and an incessant, conversational, melodic whisper of sound can be heard arising from the flock and closer still it can be seen there is endless, restless, movement amongst the birds as they change position or threaten and chivvy each other.
 The essence of the flock is its continuity of sound and movement.